Washington Elementary School District

 associations, local businesses, elected officials and civic organizations.

-reading program, Read 180, is used at all WESD middle schools/junior highs to
+innovative reading program, Read 180, is used at all WESD middle schools/junior

-assist middle-level students with improving reading skills, particularly in the
+highs to assist middle-level students with improving reading skills,

 Stone, an English language development software program, is used District-wide